November 2025 update

 - Determine how might we provide quality infrastructure that promotes community connection and active participation in Clunes.

-Once established, the Clunes Recreation Provision Feasibility Project Advisory Group will work with officers over the next 12 months to undertake further planning on the future provision of sport and active recreation in Clunes.
+- The Clunes Recreation Reserve Project Advisory Group (PAG) continue to meet regularly with a consultant recently engaged to undertake a detailed feasibility and business case to inform further discussion and decision-making on the future provision of sport and recreation in Clunes.

 Further information